Best Garden Incinerator, Incinerator Bin, Fire Bin Your Garden

-We had to include this mini garden incinerator in this list as some gardeners are limited in space or maybe you just want to burn some personal documents.
+We had to include this mini garden incinerator in this list as some gardeners are limited in space or maybe you just want to burn some personal documents such as bank statements

 Burning bins don’t need to be large and this metal fire bin has a 15L capacity it does have a fair amount of room and it’s great for burning paper or burning small amounts of garden waste.

-As with most fire bins it’s made from galvanised steel and comes with a lid and 3 legs which need attaching.
+As with most fire bins it’s made from galvanised steel and comes with a metal lid and 3 legs which need attaching.

 It has sufficient airflow with ventilation holes all around it’s body, ensuring your fire reaches sufficient temperatures.

 It’s size means that it is easier to store out of the elements when not in use and therefore prolonging it’s life.

 The CrazyGadget 90L garden incinerator is a smaller version of the above 125L version suitable for medium sized gardens read the above review for all the features.

 It measures 80cm in height (including lid and feet) and 45cm in diameter.